 Once you have shown your health insurance card for medical care, the medical care institution bills the Health Insurance Association monthly for the medical care costs covered by insurance.
 Note that it would be a highly complex undertaking for all medical care institutions and health insurance societies to handle such billing and payment individually.

 Accordingly, billing and payment of medical care costs is carried out through healthcare bill check and payment organizations such as the Health Insurance Claims Review & Reimbursement Services (HICRRS).
-The Health Insurance Association is billed for medical care costs about three months later.
+The Health Insurance Association is billed for medical care costs about two months later.
 Other payments, such as payment of benefits from health insurance to individual members, also takes place at least three months after the month of the medical care.